KanwalArora029/careers-managing-your-job-search/README.md

 ## What Next?

 If you will be working with Career Services, you'll be assigned a Career Coach once you're about ~75% of the way through the curriculum.
 So if you don't have a coach now, just keep learning and we'll get you set up with one when you're ready to focus on career preparation in addition to technical curriculum.
-When you start your job search, you'll be expected to keep a [job search tracker](https://docs.google.com/spreadsheets/d/1CMFzB1zUQl_yR2ZO9kZdDjPZJEupsjULC6G_vRTUgnU/edit#gid=2065124896) of your own up to date.
+When you start your job search, you'll be expected to keep a job search tracker, which your Career Coach will provide you with.